Senior Academic – Years 7 to 11

 Enrichment Opportunities / Field Trips

-The Geography department organises a range of field trips, both in the UK and abroad, to enrich pupils’ understanding of geographical diversity.
+The geography department organises a range of field trips, both in the UK and abroad, to enrich pupils’ understanding of geographical diversity.

-• Sixth Form pupils have trips to the Dorset coastline to examine coastal erosion and to Birmingham to study the impacts of regeneration.
+Day trips include visits to Carding mill Valley and Shrewsbury to explore issues such as flooding.
+Sixth Form pupils have trips to the Dorset coastline to examine coastal erosion and to Birmingham to study the impacts of regeneration.

 History